LaTeXML: Notable usage

 LaTeXML was used to convert 90% (60% without errors) of 530,000 documents from the arXiv to XML.
 As a result of this ongoing effort for enhancing coverage, LaTeXML supports a large range of LaTeX packages.
 The ACL 2014 conference used LaTeXML to convert submitted papers to XML.
 This followed existing work which has been trying to convert the ACL Anthology papers to high-quality semantic markup for further analysis.
 Since February, 2013, LaTeXML has been used as to render the web pages on the peer produced mathematics website, PlanetMath.
 Since July, 2015, it was adopted by Authorea for their advanced LaTeX support.
 In 2018, the second data release of the European Space Agency's Gaia project was realized via LaTeXML.

 In February of 2022, arXiv announced an experimental service based on LaTeXML, offering 1.78 million documents as HTML5.
 A LaTeXML developer claimed successful conversion of 74% of arXiv, with 97% of articles "at least partially viewable".
+As of the start of 2024, that experiment has been promoted to arXiv's main article pages.